suyeonson/docs/developing.md

 Read [structuring data](#structuring-data) to learn more about how to scope and structure content in your project.

 ### Void vs. self-closing
 All of Simpla's elements act as _void_ elements, which means that you can't put anything inside them.
-The one exception to this is [default content](#default-content).
 However, they are _not_ self-closing, which means you need to include both opening and closing HTML tags.

 This is valid
 ```html